Manage Data

 Tableau Cloud storage limit

 A site has a 1 TB storage limit for workbooks and extracts.
 The storage limit is not configurable.
-For enterprises that require more storage, an Advanced Management licence may be a good option.
-For details, see About Tableau Advanced Management on Tableau Cloud.
+For enterprises that require more storage, Tableau+ or Tableau Enterprise licensing may be a good option.
+For more information, see Understanding Licence Models.

 For additional technical specifications for Tableau Cloud, see Technical Specifications on the Tableau website.